 Each part of the body has to be sculpted individually, and as such this serves to be a much slower process, and requires a strong bond of trust with the Sweetling in question.

 Two willing Sweetlings may decide to combine bodies to create a hybrid form of themselves.
-To do this, the Neccos of the two Sweetlings much touch.
-The two Neccos will bond to one another, and begin to merge form data in order to create the hybridized body.
+To do this, the Theyra of the two Sweetlings much touch.
+The two Theyra will bond to one another, and begin to merge their data in order to create the hybridized body.
 Due to the intensity of this process, the Sweetling’s current forms typically destabilize, their material being absorbed into the fused Sweetling’s building form.